 Applicants will need to provide a letter detailing their interest in the program and how it may match future professional goals.

-Applicants with an undergraduate GPA below 3.0 may be considered for a GRE waiver if the prospective student has three or more years of post-undergraduate sport industry work experience.
+Applicants with an undergraduate GPA below 3.0 will need to receive a score of 297 or higher on their GRE or request for a GRE waiver.
+To be eligible for the GRE waiver, the prospective student must have three or more years of post-undergraduate sport industry work experience.

 Complete the University of Cincinnati online graduate application; $65 domestic/$70 international application fee.